If you or a loved one have questions or need help with getting someone out from the Houston jail or Harris County jail , give us a call :

 How May I Visit a Prisoner?

 This is something that can be done at any time except for meal and court times.
 All you need to have is the prisoner’s arrest number, name, birthdate, and jail location.
 You will also be required to provide a valid form of ID, and a jail supervisor will also review all requests from any visitor who is under 17 years of age.
+Jail staff run ALL visitors for open warrants.
+If you have any open warrants you will be arrested when you go to visit.

 Visits from the following individuals are permitted:

-- Friends who are attempting to post a bond
+*Friends attempting to post a bond

 What Happens When a Prisoner is Charged with a DWI or PI?

-How Can I Located a Towed Vehicle?
+How Can I Locate a Towed Vehicle?

 Call the Wrecker Tow Line or log on to the official Houston Police website and click on the “Find My Towed Car” option.
 This will allow you to search for your car via your VIN or license plate number.